 Paper Trading Definition

-Paper trading is the practice of simulating trades without using real money.
+Paper trading is the practice of simulating trades without using live capital.
 The term originated from traders who would write their hypothetical trades on paper to track performance—hence "paper" trading.

 Today, paper trading typically occurs on digital platforms that simulate real market conditions with virtual capital.